LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

 ### Step 5: Get the **lambda UUID** from FaaS

-Use the FaaS-UI to retrieve the lambda UUID of the function that should be invoked.
+Use the FaaS UI to retrieve the `lambda UUID` of the function that should be invoked.
 Do so by navigating to the **Deploy** tab and opening the Invoke your Function screen by clicking "Invoke" on the function.

 ![](img/faas-invokeuuid.png)

-The function's UUID is then displayed at the top of the page which opens, beneath your function's name.
+The function's `UUID` is then displayed at the top of the page which opens, beneath your function's name.
 Note it down.

 ![](img/faas-uuid.png)